tejasprasadd/Data-Morph/README.md

 - Processes PDF files from the `All-Pdfs` directory
 - Extracts data tables and structured information
 - Converts the data into Excel format
-- Outputs Excel files with standardized structure
+- Outputs Excel files with standardised structure

 ### Excel to XML Conversion